jonro2955/odin_foundations_2_google_homepage/README.md

-Project:

-Very first Odin project.
-Make a visual clone of the Google search homepage using basic HTML, CSS and some image resources.
-Build by "eyeballing" google as much as possible before using inspect tool and other solutions.
+This is the first in the Odin project's Faoundations.
+The goal is to make a visual clone of the Google search homepage using basic HTML, CSS and some image resources.
+You are supposed to build by "eyeballing" google as much as possible before using inspect tool and seeing what others have submitted.

 Skills used: